 Primary reasons for acrylic partial failure.

-- Appliance breakage - Unlike with cast partial dentures, acrylic ones have no internal metal framework.
+- Appliance breakage – Unlike cast partial dentures, acrylic ones have no internal metal framework.
 Over time, breakage is likely to occur in areas where circumstances dictate that the partial must be thin or narrow.

-As discussed above for complete dentures, repair can't be expected to restore the appliance to its original full strength.
+Just like with complete dentures, repair can’t be expected to restore the appliance to its original full strength.
 Re-fracturing in the repaired location is not uncommon.

 3) Flexible acrylic partial dentures.